 Correspondingly, the period since 1946 is the longest for hundreds of years of there being no war between the major powers.
-But Colin Gray may well be right in contending that the basics have not changed much, and that war will still be with us, driven by interests, personalities and politics today as ever before.9 The threat of conventional wars still remains, most notably in Asia, not least given the resource needs and politico-developmental ambitions of China, Japan and India.
+But Colin Gray may well be right in contending that the basics have not changed much, and that war will still be with us, driven by interests, personalities and politics today as ever before.
+The threat of conventional wars still remains, most notably in Asia, not least given the resource needs and politico-developmental ambitions of China, Japan and India.
 Russia, too, may be considered a resurgent power, maintaining a sophisticated defence industry to this end.

-For all of the high-profile spending on aircraft carriers (by China) and development of fifth-generation fighters (by Russia in the form of the Sukhoi T-50), if the last 20 years are anything to go by, most conflict is likely to be so-called 'small' wars, between ill-defined often non-state opponents, fighting for complex sets of causes ranging from greed to deeply entrenched grievances, fought at a lowintensity, employing mostly small arms.
-These are most likely to be fought not over territory but over ideas and symbols, among rather than between peoples.10 For the

-If the last 20 years are anything to go by, most conflict is likely to be so-called 'small' wars The first order responsibility of any defence force remains territorial integrity last 20 years, with the notable exception of Iraq (1991 and 2003) and possibly the Ethiopian-Eritrean border conflict, wars involving conventionally-equipped massive armies have virtually become a thing of the past.
+For all of the high-profile spending on aircraft carriers (by China) and development of fifth-generation fighters (by Russia in the form of the Sukhoi T-50), if the last 20 years are anything to go by, most conflict is likely to be so-called 'small' wars, between ill-defined often non-state opponents, fighting for complex sets of causes ranging from greed to deeply entrenched grievances, fought at a low-intensity, employing mostly small arms.
+These are most likely to be fought not over territory but over ideas and symbols, among rather than between peoples.10 For the last 20 years, with the notable exception of Iraq (1991 and 2003) and possibly the Ethiopian-Eritrean border conflict, wars involving conventionally-equipped massive armies have virtually become a thing of the past.